 When he eventually breaks free, he meets the shadowy spirits which come forth from the empty tombs.
 Just before he has been placed in this tomb he sees a vision of a ghostly girl and after breaking free sees her perched in a cage high above the ground.
 After rescuing the princess called Yorda she follows him around wherever he goes.
 Yorda has been kept captive for her whole life in the fortress by her evil mother, called The Queen, and so is seeking freedom.
 Together they seek the way out of the castle so that they both may gain their freedom and lives.

-ICO is, at heart, a 3D platformer played from the third-person perspective.
+ICO is a 3D platformer played from the third-person perspective.
 The player controls Ico as he solves various puzzles to allow Yorda and himself to progress through the castle.
 Many of these puzzles are centered around the player trying to help Yorda reach a location to open doors that only she can unlock.
 Throughout the game, various enemies will attempt to attack Ico and Yorda.
 If an enemy reaches Yorda and fully envelops her in a vortex, the game is over, creating an incentive to protect Yorda (as opposed to using her as a meat-shield).

 After completing the game once, a second player can take control of Yorda, allowing two individuals to play through the game cooperatively (only in the PAL and Japanese releases).